MikeTheGent/Dual_Clock/README.md

  Many mods are possible to suit different hardware.

  The version I am building uses a Waveshare ESP32 S3 Zero MCU.
-This is slight overkill, but it a nice smallpackage.
+This is slight overkill, but it a nice small package.
 The code could probably be made to work in a much cheaper D1 Mini with an ESP8266.

  Much more info to follow.
 Questions welcome.